-Accused of a state of a state or federal criminal offense?
+Accused of a state criminal offense?
 Looking for a board certified criminal lawyer?
-Partner Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
+Tarrant County Criminal Defense Attorney Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He is a former Tarrant County and Harris County prosecutor with over 80 criminal jury trials.
 He previously worked for the Texas Court of Criminal Appeals, the State’s Highest Criminal Court.

-About Hoeller McLaughlin PLLC – our firm represent clients on all types of State and Federal criminal charges, including drug possession charges, DWI, marijuana charges, adult and child sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.
+About Hoeller McLaughlin PLLC – our firm represent clients on all types of criminal charges, including drug possession charges, DWI, marijuana charges, adult and child sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.

 BOARD CERTIFIED CRIMINAL LAWYER | FORT WORTH & COLLEYVILLE, TEXAS

 WHAT OUR BOARD CERTIFIED CRIMINAL LAWYER OFFERS IN YOUR DEFENSE:

 In order to become Board Certified in Criminal Law, the Texas Board of Specialization requires a large number of criminal trials.
 Criminal Attorney Colin McLaughlin has over 80 felony and misdemeanor criminal jury trials.